 - Environmental Sustainability of energy systems represents the transition of a country’s energy system towards mitigating and avoiding potential environmental harm and climate change impacts.
 The dimension focuses on productivity and efficiency of generation, transmission and distribution, decarbonisation, and air quality.

-The goal of the Index is to provide insights into a country’s relative energy performance with regards to Energy Security, Energy Equity and Environmental Sustainability.
-In doing so, the Index highlights a country’s challenges in balancing the Energy Trilemma and opportunities for improvements in meeting energy goals now and in the future.
+The Index provides insights into a country’s relative energy performance with regards to Energy Security, Energy Equity and Environmental Sustainability.
+In doing so, the Index highlights a country’s challenges in balancing the World Energy Trilemma and opportunities for improvements in meeting energy goals now and in the future.
 The Index aims to inform policy makers, energy leaders, and the investment and financial sector.
 Index rankings provide comparisons across countries on each of the three dimensions, whilst historical indexed scores provide insights into the performance trends of each country over time.

 The tool can also be used to:

 - Learn from leading performers and best practice